qingreee1/material-theme-jetbrains-docs/docs/configuration/custom-themes.md

 **Q**: Can I use more than one custom theme?

 **A**: No you can't.
 If you're confident with your theme, you can fork the project and submit a pull request with your theme as a predefined theme, or submit your theme in the form (not available yet).

-**Q**: Why should I restart the IDE for every change?

-**A**: There is currently a bug where changing the main components color prevents it from future changes, unless the whole UI is unloaded, which occurs when closing the project or restarting the IDE.

 **Q**: Where is stored my custom theme colors?